-The restricted_env_file option specifies the fully qualified path to a file containing variables to be set in the environment of the program being run.
+The restricted\env\file option specifies the fully qualified path to a file containing variables to be set in the environment of the program being run.
 Entries in this file should either be of the form "VARIABLE=value" or "export VARIABLE=value".
 The value may optionally be surrounded by single or double quotes.
 Variables in this file are only added if the variable does not already exist in the environment.
-Unlike env_file, the file's contents are not trusted and are processed in a manner similar to that of the invoking user's environment.
-If env_reset is enabled, variables in the file will only be added if they are matched by either the env_check or env_keep list.
-If env_reset is disabled, variables in the file are added as long as they are not matched by the env_delete list.
-In either case, the contents of restricted_env_file are processed before the contents of env_file.
+Unlike env\file, the file's contents are not trusted and are processed in a manner similar to that of the invoking user's environment.
+If env\reset is enabled, variables in the file will only be added if they are matched by either the env\check or env\keep list.
+If env\reset is disabled, variables in the file are added as long as they are not matched by the env\delete list.
+In either case, the contents of restricted\env\file are processed before the contents of env\file.

-secure_path Path used for every command run from sudo .
-If you don't trust the people running sudo to have a sane PATH environment variable you may want to use this.
-Another use is if you want to have the "root path" be separate from the "user path".
-Users in the group specified by the exempt_group option are not affected by secure_path .
-This option is not set by default. syslog Syslog facility if syslog is being used for logging (negate to disable syslog logging).
-Defaults to auth.
-The following syslog facilities are supported: authpriv (if your OS supports it), auth , daemon , user , local0 , local1 , local2 , local3 , local4 , local5 , local6 , and local7 . syslog_badpri Syslog priority to use when the user is not allowed to run a command or when authentication is unsuccessful.
-Defaults to alert.
-The following syslog priorities are supported: alert , crit , debug , emerg , err , info , notice . warning , and none .
-Negating the option or setting it to a value of none will disable logging of unsuccessful commands. syslog_goodpri Syslog priority to use when the user is allowed to run a command and authentication is successful.
-Defaults to notice.
-See syslog_badpri for the list of supported syslog priorities.
-Negating the option or setting it to a value of none will disable logging of successful commands. verifypw This option controls when a password will be required when a user runs sudo with the -v option.
-It has the following possible values: All the user's sudoers file entries for the current host must have the NOPASSWD flag set to avoid entering a password. always The user must always enter a password to use the -v option.
-At least one of the user's sudoers file entries for the current host must have the NOPASSWD flag set to avoid entering a password. never The user need never enter a password to use the -v option.
-If no value is specified, a value of all is implied.
+secure_path to have a you want specified d for every command run from sudo .
+If you don't trust the people running sudo a sane PATH environment variable you may want to use this.
+Another use is if t to have the "root path" be separate from the "user path".
+Users in the group by the exempt_group option are not affected by secure_path .
+This option is y default. syslog Syslog fa Defaults acility if syslog is being used for logging (negate to disable syslog logging). to auth. owing syslog facilities are supported: authpriv (if your OS supports it), auth , , user , local0 , local1 , local2 , local3 , local4 , local5 , local6 , and local7 . syslog_badpri riority to use when the user is not allowed to run a command or when cation is unsuccessful.
+Defaults to alert. warning owing syslog priorities are supported: alert , crit , debug , emerg , err , info , notice , a, and none .
+Negating the option or setting it to a value of none will disable of unsuccessful commands. syslog_goodpri Syslog p riority to use when the user is allowed to run a command and authentication is al. Defaults to notice. - bg_badpri for the list of supported syslog priorities.
+Negating the option or to a value of none will disable logging of successful commands. verifypw - on controls when a password will be required when a user runs sudo with the -v (it has the following possible values: All the user's sudoers file entries for the current host must have the NOPASSWD flag set to avoid entering a password. always The user must always enter a password to use the -v option. • At least one of the user's sudoers file entries for the current host must have the NOPASSWD flag set to avoid entering a password. never The user need never enter a password to use the -v option.
+If no valu ue is specified, a value of all is implied.
 Negating the option results in a value of never being used.
 The default value is all.